Frameio/exlasticsearch/README.md

 ## Configuration

 This library requires `elastix` (an elixir elasticsearch http client).
 So refer to it for any http related configuration.
-In addition, there are the following config options:
+In addition, there are the following configuration options:

 ```elixir
 config :exlasticsearch, :type_inference, ExlasticSearch.TypeInference